Abandoned Feral Dog Survives Unbelievable Odds

 Shelter Dogs Need to Learn to Listen

-I teach dog owners to simply learn how to make his/her intentions clear and concise when they are wanting to train their dog.
+I teach dog owners to simply learn how to make their intentions clear and concise when they are wanting to train their dog.
 For instance, like wanting their dog to stop barking after it has now alerted the owner.
 You want a dog to alert you to something, but then stop when told.
 No owner wants their dog to drone on and on barking well after the subject of the dog’s warning has passed.

 The owner knows that it was only a kind lady simply pushing her baby along the sidewalk.
 Like the child, a dog also needs to learn how to perceive the various degrees of understanding.
 Something amazing happens when the dog actually learns to listen and understand what it’s owner is telling them.
 It’s a sigh of relief I think.